Today’s youth are dying.

 What happened to individuality?
 No one cares enough anymore to be his or her own person.

 What does the city of Detroit need to do about this trend?
 What do parents need to do?
 What do I need to do?
+We are all in this together, but sometimes we forget that.

 Drive by a neighborhood school.
 The gruesomeness dripping from middle school buildings and the scary surroundings leeching towards your car will make your blood curdle, leaving your mind paralyzed with repugnance.
 You’ll then remember, I promise.